Early Localized Lyme Disease

 Who evaluates it?
 A dermatologist can examine the skin lesion and guide the workup of the case.
 If you notice a spot that expands after a bite, the wisest choice is to seek a professional review to clarify its origin.

-Specialties that treat early localized lyme disease
+Data on 25 doctors who treat early localized lyme disease

 Treatment by city